-Document Title: Control of Substances Hazardous to Health 13 of 20 Approval Date: 19 Aug 2015 Reference Number: UHB 089 Next Review Date: 19 Aug 2018 Version Number: 2 Date of Publication: 02 Oct 2015
+Document Title: Control of Substances Hazardous to Health 14 of 25 Approval Date: 07 Dec 2021 Reference Number: UHB 089 Next Review Date: 07 Dec 2023 Version Number: 2 Date of Publication: 14 Jan 2022 Approved by: Head of H&S Operational Health and Safety Group

-- preparing plans and procedures to deal with accidents, incidents and emergencies with the support of the Health and Safety Department where appropriate - ensure local information, training and supervision in relation to COSHH. - 4.3 The COSHH Co-ordinator is responsible for: - identifying the substances present in their assigned area - obtaining a manufacturer's safety data sheet for chemicals purchased by the UHB - complete and submit to the Health and Safety Department a COSHH assessment request form (CARQ) for each identified substance - comparing the existing control measures (listed on the CARQ) and the recommended control measures (listed in the COSHH assessment) and reporting any shortcomings to the Directorate Manager for action - keeping the COSHH assessments and material safety datasheets in the departmental file - reviewing COSHH assessments if there are any changes or at least annually for high hazard substances, every three years for medium hazard substances, every 5 years for low hazard substances. - 4.4 The Health and Safety Advisor (Environmental) is responsible for: - overseeing the SYPOL COSHH management database with administration support - providing advice on the COSHH procedure - liaising with directorate managers to identify and carry out exposure monitoring and informing appropriate persons if there are any exceedences - providing information on request regarding the substitution of hazardous substances with safer alternatives - periodic review of the COSHH procedure. - 4.5 The Occupational Health Department is responsible for: - the Occupational Health Department will provide advice to managers, when requested on the availability and appropriateness of health surveillance. - undertaking appropriate health surveillance and keeping suitable records for at least 40 years providing quarterly and annual data (group results without giving individual names) on health surveillance to appropriate groups such as the UHB Health and Safety Committee.
+- comparing the existing control measures (listed on the CARQ) and the recommended control measures (listed in the COSHH assessment) and reporting any shortcomings to the Directorate Manager for action - keeping the COSHH assessments and material safety datasheets in the departmental file - reviewing COSHH assessments if there are any changes or at least annually for high hazard substances, every three years for medium hazard substances, every 5 years for low hazard substances. - 4.4 The Health and Safety Advisor (Environmental) is responsible for: - overseeing the SYPOL COSHH management database with administration support - providing advice on the COSHH procedure - liaising with directorate managers to identify and carry out exposure monitoring and informing appropriate persons if there are any exceedances - providing information on request regarding the substitution of hazardous substances with safer alternatives - periodic review of the COSHH procedure. - 4.5 The Occupational Health Department is responsible for: - the Occupational Health Department will provide advice to managers, when requested on the availability and appropriateness of health surveillance. - undertaking appropriate health surveillance and keeping suitable records for at least 40 years - providing quarterly and annual data (group results without giving individual names) on health surveillance to appropriate groups such as the UHB Health and Safety Committee.